 It takes just one person to lead a movement.
 In this case, we’re talking about the movement toward creating a healthier, happier workday.
 If this is something that is important to you this new year, we can help you get started on being the wellness champion for your workspace.
 Here are four ways to help you lead the wellness charge at work.

-- Lead by example.
 Go ahead and make the first move, literally.
 If your whole office is stuck in a sitting slump, take the initiative and build a healthy workspace for yourself—put your laptop on a simple riser and kick your chair out of the way—you’ll break the ice and make the idea more accessible (and obvious!) to your coworkers.
-Other ways to lead by example include asking people to attend walking meetings and taking stretch breaks throughout the day.
+Other ways to lead a wellness movement by example include asking people to attend walking meetings and taking stretch breaks throughout the day.